 Key stat: The youth international is the first South Korean ever to wear the Bayern shirt.

 What Jeong may not have in strength he atones for with his speed, technique and uncanny ability to find the back of the net; a rare trait for a winger his age.
 Only 24-year-old Kwasi Wriedt has been on target more often this term than the South Korean, who has settled in superbly despite being in Germany for less than a year.
+He's made it onto the bench once for the first team in the DFB Cup against Rödinghausen.
 Could the twinkle-toed youngster soon be following in the footsteps of his illustrious countrymen Bum-kun Cha and Heung-min Son?

 4) Franck Evina